in2code-de/powermail/Documentation/ForAdministrators/GoodToKnow/SaveSession/Index.rst

 		# Save submitted values in a session to prefill forms for further visits.
 Define each markername for all forms.
 		saveSession {
-			# Method "temporary" means as long as the browser is open and "permanently" means with a cookie.
+			# Method "temporary" means as long as the browser is open. "permanently" could be used together with a frontend-user session.
 If method is empty, saveSession is deactivated.
 			_method = temporary

 			firstname = TEXT